 In today’s digital world, your website should effectively communicate your value proposition in a way that makes sense to consumers and other stakeholders.
 If you weren’t in the room to talk to your biggest potential buyer, could your website do the job?
 Your website plays a critical role in the buying process, and it should be able to effectively communicate important information.
-(Does your website have everything it needs?
-Find out)
+Make sure your digital strategy is optimized and is able to attract your target market.
+(Hyperlink “digital Strategy” to Digital strategy blog)

 Here are 5 opportune times to update your website: